Frequently Asked Questions

 15. Does a parent have to pay for a child’s college education?

-Once the child reaches the age of 18, unless there is an order regarding adult destitute child support, a parent has no legal obligation to support a child unless the child is still in high school.
+Once the child reaches the age of 18, unless there is an order regarding adult destitute child support, a parent has no legal obligation to support a child unless the child is still in high school and the child support stops at the latest when the child finishes high school or reaches age 19.
 Parents will often sign a separation agreement in which they agree to pay for college.
 This creates a contractual obligation that can be enforced.

 16. What is the difference between physical and legal custody?